-- ✓ Please do not chit-chat (unless it is about physiology!) while I am lecturing.
+- Please do not chit-chat (unless it is about physiology!) while I am lecturing.
 This is disrespectful to me and your fellow classmates.
 If I can hear you, so can they.
-You will be asked to leave the lecture hall on the second occurrence you disrupt class and will be unable to return until you schedule a personal meeting with me.
 If someone around you is chronically disturbing you, please let me know. - ✓ I will utilize all the class time allotted for this semester.
 If you know you are going to arrive late or leave early, please sit in the back of the lecture hall.
-Whenever you enter or exit the lecture hall, please use the back doors, and please be quiet and considerate. - ✓ If you are caught cheating, you will get a zero for that exam (under this circumstance, this zero cannot be replaced via my exam replacement policy). - ✓ When emailing me, please address me, write without utilizing texting acronyms and shorthand, use spellcheck, and always sign with your name.
+Whenever you enter or exit the lecture hall, please use the back doors, and please be quiet and considerate. - ✓ If you are caught cheating, you will, at minimum, get a zero for that exam (under this circumstance, this zero cannot be replaced via my exam replacement policy).
+I may further pursue University disciplinary actions. - ✓ When emailing me, please address me, write without utilizing texting acronyms and shorthand, use spellcheck, and always sign with your name.
 This is a matter of professionalism, and these simple efforts go a long way, regardless of who the recipient of your email is. - ✓ I am happy to write a letter of recommendation for any student that: 1) earns a 4.0 in my course, 2) develops a personal rapport with me, 3) demonstrates strong personal characteristics, and 4) demonstrates competency (via assessments) in all units and topics of the course.
 Unfortunately, due to the volume of letters that I write a year, I restrict the letters I write for admissions to professional programs only, not for scholarships, employment, etc.